psyrun/Advance.Penetration.Testing/APT.md

 			 manipulating the plc means we are manipulating the control set UNIT_NUMBER 8
 			set RHOSTS ip_address
-			we can change the values
-			set DATA_ADDRESS 0
-			we can turn on off and many things set ACTION READ_COILS
+			we can changcanningalenumerationDand_fingerprintinge can turn on off and many things set ACTION READ_COILS

 Practice Ranges

-	Practice scanning
+	Practice Scanning
 	Scanning, enumeration and finding vulnerabilities